Dian Farmer Learning To Grow Our Own Food

 If you have cats who love to spend time in your garden, you can plant citronella to protect your garden bed from their curious paws.

-Nasturtiums
+3. Nasturtiums

 Problems with squash bugs and aphids?
 Start planting nasturtium in your garden.

 Nasturtium is a genus of roughly 80 species of annual and perennial herbaceous flowering plants.
-They have showy, often intensely bright flowers, and rounded, shield-shaped leaves with the petiole in the center.
+They have showy, often intensely bright flowers and rounded, shield-shaped leaves with the petiole in the center.
 The flowers are bisexual and zygomorphic, with five petals and a funnel-shaped nectar spur at the back.

-It can repel squash bugs, aphids (though there is conflicting information with some sources stating it attracts aphids), many beetles, and the cabbage looper.
+They are one of the best flowers to plant in vegetable garden to deter pests since They can repel squash bugs, aphids (though there is conflicting information with some sources stating it attracts aphids), many beetles, and the cabbage looper.

-They are also used as companion plants for biological pest control, repelling some pests, acting as a trap crop for others and attracting predatory insects.
+They are also used as companion plants for biological pest control, repelling some pests, acting as a trap crop for others, and attracting predatory insects.

-Petunia
+4. Petunia

-Petunia is effective in fighting against leafhoppers, hornworms, aphids, and squash bugs.
+Petunias are effective in fighting against leafhoppers, hornworms, aphids, and squash bugs.

 Petunia is an annual plant from the family Solanaceae, subfamily Petunioideae.
 They can tolerate relatively harsh conditions and hot climates, but not frost.
 They need at least five hours of sunlight every day and flourish in moist soil and conditions of low atmospheric humidity.

-Rosemary
+5. Rosemary

-Rosemary is a woody, perennial herb with fragrant, evergreen, needle-like leaves and white, pink, purple, or blue flowers, native to the Mediterranean region.
+Rosemary is a woody, perennial herb with fragrant, evergreen, needle-like leaves and white, pink, purple, or blue flowers native to the Mediterranean region.

-Thyme
+6. Thyme

 Repel maggots, whiteflies, and hornworms with thyme.